 Cancer Myth: Mobile phones and cancer

-Origin of the misconception
+Origin of the controversy

-Over the past 20 years, mobile phone use has become an everyday part of many people’s lives.
-In 2014, it is estimated that there are more than 7 billion mobile phones in use worldwide.
+Over the past 20 years, mobile phone use has become an everyday part of many people's lives.

 Mobile phones are low-powered radio devices that transmit and receive microwave radiation.
 They operate at frequencies between 450 and 2,700 MHz with peak powers in the range of 0.1 to 2 watts.1 Concerns have been raised that mobile phones cause cancer - specifically brain tumours, as they are held close to the head when they are used.